i-uchi/methylome-evolution/README.md

 The overall procedure consists of the following sub-steps: 1) create methylome sequences using the extended code, 2) extract 4-base and extended-base CDS sequences, 3) create 4-base alignments of the extracted CDSs and store them in the `orig_align` directory, and 4) convert the 4-base alignments to the extended code and store them in the `ali10b` directory.

+2. Alignment trimming with trimAl

+Trim alignments to improve quality by removing poorly aligned columns.
+See `docs/trimal.md` for detailed usage.

-2. Inference of the tree topology using the 4-base GTR model
+3. Inference of the tree topology using the 4-base GTR model

 ```bash
 ./4branch.sh
 ```

-3. Estimation of the parameters using the 8-base GTR model
+4. Estimation of the parameters using the 8-base GTR model

 ```sh
 ./8branch.sh